FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_2_Creating_Managing_RoleBinding_ClusterRoleBindings.md

     - "infinity"
 ```

-#### Create cFOS Deployment and use this serviceaccount
+### Create cFOS Deployment and use this service account

-- use kubectl with yaml file
+- Using kubectl with a YAML file

 ```bash
 cat << EOF | tee cfosPOD.yaml
 ---